 One day, our general manager, I’ll call him Brian, took us on a ‘store-tour’, as he called it, where we walked the entire store before we opened.
 Normally only managers did this, but his sporadic store-tours involved everyone working that shift.
 We got to the bath section and Brian walked us down the towel aisle.
 Without warning, he snatched a stack of towels off the shelf and threw one each to random employees.
 They might have worked in electronics or were a cashier, but they had to refold their towel and put it back on the shelf.
 A note – if you’ve ever been to Target, you may have noticed the towels are folded in a specific way; it’s nothing special, but they’re all the same and that’s the important part.
 Brian was testing people to see if they knew what they were doing.
 After all, if an employee walked down that aisle and saw a towel messily shoved back into the shelf, could they fix it and make the store look better?

 As the general manager, Brian knew that everyone took excellent care of their department.
-It as scary how some employees could tell you the exact shelf placement of WD-40 or the difference between dry-erase markers.
+It’s scary how some employees could tell you the exact shelf placement of WD-40 or the difference between dry-erase markers.
 The employees are trained to be a mile deep in their inch of the store.
 That wasn’t good enough for the business, however, because Brian wanted everyone to also be an inch deep across the mile of the whole store.
 He didn’t require everyone to know the differences between towel brands, but they should be able to fix a messy stack.
-Whatever your business is, you don’t need to know everything about everything.
+Whilst some businesses like their staff to have a rough idea of where things are, Brian would’ve preferred everyone to know where everything was.
+I’m sure he only did this to ensure that the store was as organized as possible.
+Just like how some businesses might kit out your office with filing cabinets to ensure that everything is organized and tidy, Brian had everything on specific shelves.
+This did make it easier to find the placement of some items.
+Having an organized business is essential to many general managers, it makes the staff’s jobs much easier if they know where everything is.
+Although, whatever your business is, you don’t really need to know everything about everything.
+If you have your own business and are looking for tech support consider a Cloud ERP, it could aid your scaling related ambitions.
 Leaders don’t rise because they were the best programmer or accountant; they rise because they can truly grasp the whole picture and how every other gear in the machine turns.
 Improving your value is about having the ambition to learn past your specific responsibilities.

 Every Single Person Matters